 - It provides clear, actionable, and easily-shared results and (as far as is feasible) makes the process by which the inputs produced result legible and non-mysterious.

-The tool will be used by architects, urban planners, urban sustainability professionals and municipalities to justify investments in smarter infrastructure.
+The tool will be used by urban sustainability professionals, municipalities and urban planners to catalyze investments in smarter infrastructure.

 Interested in learning more?
 Send a note to firstname.lastname@example.org.